 -> Continue reading National Apprenticeship Week 2019 Summary

 Bradford based Hanson Academy, has succeeded at the regional F1 in Schools finals and now head to the national finals against 47 other schools at Airbus in Broughton, near Chester, on March 11 and 12.
 Appris were approached by Simon Clemmett, STEM and F1 in Schools Lead, in September 2018 and we helped machine the main body

 -> Continue reading Hanson Academy Team Head to F1 in Schools National Final

 Safeguarding apprentices effectively makes good business sense for employers.

 The heart of Appris’ business is Apprenticeships, specialising in the delivery of Engineering Manufacture apprenticeships.
-With over 150 member companies and 400+ apprentices across West Yorkshire, Appris is the provider of choice for the engineering industry.
+With over 150 member companies and 400+ apprentices learning across West Yorkshire, Appris is the provider of choice for the engineering industry.
 Our WorldSkills winning apprentices are an international testimony to the quality of our provision.
-To compliment the engineering provision, we offer apprenticeships in Marketing, Business Administration, Warehousing and Supply Chain Operations & Management.
-We also offers commercial training in Management, Personal Development, Health & Safety and Electrical Technical courses.
-In addition, we offer consultancy on Human Resources and Quality Management Systems, such as ISO accreditations.
+To compliment the engineering provision, we offer apprenticeships in Human Resources & Management.
+We also offer commercial training in Management, Personal Development, Health & Safety, Higher National Certificate (HNC) and Electrical Technical courses.

 To be the training provider of choice for the regions engineering manufacturing industry, where our aim to achieve outstanding teaching and learning supports individuals and employers ever changing needs.